raveenadeshmukh501-ui/Rule-Based-Chatbot/README.md

 ---

-## 🎯 CodeOrbit AI Internship
+# 🎓 CodeOrbit AI Internship

-This project was created as part of the **CodeOrbit AI Internship Program** to strengthen my Python programming and problem-solving skills.
-It demonstrates the implementation of a simple rule-based chatbot capable of answering predefined questions, maintaining conversation history, and providing a user-friendly interactive experience.
+The projects in this GitHub profile were developed as part of the CodeOrbit AI Internship Program.
+Through this internship, I gained hands-on experience in Python programming, Artificial Intelligence, Machine Learning, Computer Vision, Natural Language Processing, GitHub, and Data Analytics by building real-world projects.

 ---